 · Did the property owner have a duty of care to the injured person?
 Property owners have a legal obligation to avoid acts or omissions that might reasonably cause harm to individuals.
 This obligation is called duty of care.

 · Did the property owner use reasonable care in maintaining the property?

 · Did the lack of reasonable care on the part of the property owner result directly in an injury?

 The Complexities of Slip-and-Fall Law

-While these questions on their face seem straightforward, slip-and-fall law is very complicated.
+While these questions on their face seem straightforward, slip-and-fall accident law is very complicated.

 · First, who is the property owner?
 The owner of the sidewalk and the party legally responsible for maintaining the sidewalk may not be the same.
 In Florida, the law requires every responsible party to pay their share of the liability, so if you fail to name all defendants, you may not be able to receive full payment.